-Any student wishing to discontinue dance instruction during the year may do so by notifying North County DanceArts, Inc. in writing in the form of NCDA’s Notice to Terminate Form no less than 30 days prior to the 28th day of any calendar month and before the last quarter of the dance year (May-July), thereby releasing the student from further tuition obligations.
+Any student wishing to discontinue dance instruction during the year may do so by notifying North County DanceArts, Inc. in writing in the form of NCDA’s Notice to Terminate Form no less than 30 days prior to the 26th day of any calendar month and before April 3rd (the last quarter of the dance year May-July), thereby releasing the student from further tuition obligations.
+NCDA does not accept other forms of termination notification like emails, personal letters, telephone calls, etc. other than that stated above.
 Students shall be responsible for the balance of the annual tuition if discontinuing services in the last quarter (May-July) of our dance year.
 No exceptions will be made.

 Monthly tuition payments are due on or before the 1st day of each calendar month.
 A late charge of $15.00 will be assessed after the 10th day of the month against the current tuition due and any previous outstanding balances.
 NORTH COUNTY DANCEARTS, INC. recognizes that some months will provide the student with five weeks of instruction for the month.
 These additional days afforded by the calendar year will not be charged as extra classes to the student and will be included in that month’s monthly tuition.
 However, NORTH COUNTY DANCEARTS, INC. DOES NOT PROVIDE MAKE-UP CLASSES FOR THOSE “EXTRA” CLASSES DUE TO STUDENT NON-ATTENDANCE.
 North County DanceArts, Inc. does not invoice except in cases where account is delinquent.
 Acceptable forms of payment are cash, personal check, debit/credit card or students may elect to be placed on an automatic debit/credit card payment system thereby eliminating worry of late fees.
 For those students opting for the automatic payment plan, a fee of $20.00 per incident will be charged to student’s account for reasons such as insufficient funds or credit card charge revocation.
 In these cases, students MUST reconcile any outstanding balances, including any late charges, bank charges, etc. incurred by North County DanceArts, Inc. due to such incidents within a five (5) day period from time of incident reporting by financial institution.